2007 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2007-P Satin Finish Special Strike Dime Value

-The 2007-P Satin Finish Roosevelt Dime came exclusively in special Mint Sets, distinguished by its unique matte surface created through specialized striking techniques.
-Unlike standard business strikes or mirror-finish proofs, these special strikes feature a distinctive satin texture that appeals to modern coin specialists.
+The 2007-P Satin Finish Roosevelt Dime came exclusively in special Mint Sets, distinguished by its unique matte surface created through sandblasted dies.
+Unlike standard business strikes or mirror-finish proofs, these special strikes are designated “SP” (Specimen) by PCGS and “SMS” (Special Mint Set) by NGC.

 Quality distribution favors higher grades, with most examples falling in the SP67–SP68 range.
 SP69 specimens become notably scarcer, while those grading SP70 remain extremely difficult to locate.